-- 1. This Article applies only where a Contracting State has made a declaration pursuant to Article XXVI(1) and to the extent stated in such declaration. - 2.
-The courts of a Contracting State: (i) in which the space asset is situated; (ii) from which the space asset may be controlled; (iii) in which the debtor is located; or (iv) otherwise having a close connection with the space asset shall, in accordance with the law of that Contracting State, cooperate to the maximum extent possible with foreign courts and foreign insolvency administrators in carrying out the provisions of Article XI.
+- 1. This Article applies only where a Contracting State has made a declaration pursuant to Article XXVII(1). - 2.
+The courts of a Contracting State: (i) in which the space asset is situated; (ii) from which the space asset may be controlled; (iii) in which the debtor is located; or (iv) otherwise having a close connection with the space asset, shall co-operate to the maximum extent possible with foreign courts and foreign insolvency administrators in carrying out the provisions of Article XI.9